heykapil/auth/README.md

-Nextjs App where Authentication is managed for all the supdomains and domains of kapil.app.
+Nextjs App where Authentication is managed for wildcard subdomains *.kapil.app.

 Uses:
 - BetterAuth